-Cochlear Implants at University Hospitals Offer Hope and Help for Reversing Deafness
+Cochlear Implants at University Hospitals Offer Hope and Help for Treating Deafness

 At University Hospitals Ear, Nose & Throat Institute’s Audiology & Cochlear Implant Center in Cleveland, Ohio, we take great pride in having one of the nation’s largest cochlear implant programs.
 Our unparalleled knowledge and extensive experience is found in few other hospitals.
 In fact, our cochlear implantation program is in the top 10 in the nation for total number of cochlear implants performed.

 Latest Technological Advancements with Outstanding Results

 Cochlear implants benefit moderately-severely or profoundly deaf adults and children who have viable neurons in the inner ear that can respond to direct electrical stimulation.
 These electrical devices deliver sound to the inner ear, bypassing the damaged hair cells to deliver rich auditory impulses directly to the auditory nerves.
 Cochlear implants help patients hear, improve their understanding of speech and improve their speaking ability.